-- -Establish good practices starting Day 1 - -You are no longer just another person in the lab (your words will likely have more impact than any other member of the lab). - -A good mentoring style that works for one successful PI, might not work for you (recognize your own strengths and weaknesses, before others). - -Match projects with people not positions - -Hope for best; prepare for worst (you may have to fire someone)
+- Establish good practices starting Day 1 - Setting expectations - Individual development plan - You are no longer just another person in the lab - your words will likely have more impact than any other member of the lab - Develop a mentorship style that works for you - Recognize your own strengths and weaknesses - Be specific to your mentee - Match projects with people not positions - What is the mentee interested in learning? - Are you willing to give up that research project? - Hope for best; prepare for worst (you may have to fire someone)